Deliverability: Status and failure

 After we’ve tried to deliver a message using some instrument, we listen for updates from the relevant provider about the status of the delivery as it churns through the cloud.

-These updates come back to each environment in the form of webhooks.
+These updates come back to each environment in the form of Unknown Node link.
 These HTTP requests are sent from the external communication service to each instance whenever some delivery transitions status.

 When we hear something new about a delivery we’ve sent, we record the same status on the delivery on our side.